Webinar

 Not only do you need to find the time to manage all these different platforms, but opting for a payment facilitator might end up costing you more in the long run, too.

-Payfac vs Merchant of Record: Key Features
+Payfac vs Merchant of Record: key features

-Payment Facilitators
+Payment facilitators

 • The sub-merchant is responsible for their customer's queries.
-The payfac will provide support on payments, but not to the seller's customers
+The payfac will provide support on seller's payments, but not to the seller's customers

-Merchant of Record
+Merchant of record

 • Refunds and chargebacks are managed on your behalf with a MoR